Presbyterian Hunger Program staff member brags on congregations during Earth Care Conference

-There were 276 Earth Care Congregations certified or re-certified this year.
+There were 276 Earth Care Congregations certified or re-certified last year.

 “And we know that we can’t always address every single environmental problem that exists, and it’s easy to be overwhelmed with how big that is,” Maudlin Phelps said.
 “But by the ways in which I’ve seen churches and people in churches integrate environmental practices and thinking into all the different facets of the life of their church, I have been honored to see how seriously you all have been taking that charge to garden to serve the Earth, and you’ve not taken it lightly.”